xjunko/misato/README.md

 # project katsuragi
 total snakeoil network security detection thingamajig

+## target
+something that resembles a security app, this is my first time doing this kind of stuff so excuse the awful codebase/theories.

 ## todo
 - [ ] track sus stuff.
 - [ ] use the NEWEST (and LATEST) malware detection, whatever that means.